 There are currently no other powers delegated to officers of the Council on a standing basis.
 However, on a short term basis in 2020, pursuant to the advice of sector bodies in response to the coronavirus outbreak, powers were delegated to the Clerk on the basis of the Scheme of Delegation below:

-As the coronavirus pandemic is managed going forward, this scheme has now (with effect from June 2021) been replaced by a transitional Scheme of Delegation:
+As coronavirus restrictions change, this scheme is now (with effect from June 2021) replaced by a transitional Scheme of Delegation:

 Decisions taken by the Clerk as generally authorised under the Schemes of Delegation are set out below: